yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DWL-2100AP.rst

 flags (f)            : 0x0
 other (o)            : ae
 }}}
 I've tried changing the boot settings to get it to netboot via TFTP unsuccessfully, but found that entering the command line below works.  ae is the Atheros Ethernet driver, 1 is the unit number of the Ethernet interface (the DWL-2100AP has unit 1, but no unit 0), 0 is the CPU number, desktoppc is the name of the TFTP server (doesn't seem to matter much), vmlinux is the filename, h sets the IP address of the TFTP server, e sets the IP address and netmask of the Ethernet interface, and f sets the flags to use TFTP.

 {{{
 $ae(1,0)desktoppc:vmlinux h=192.168.0.1 e=192.168.0.2:0xffffff00 f=0x80
 }}}
 === DeviceScape Linux ===

-I've tried building a kernel as described on the [:OpenWrtDocs/Hardware/Netgear/WGT624: Netgear WGT624] page, but shortly after init, the system crashes and reboots:
+I've tried building a kernel as described on the [:OpenWrtDocs/Hardware/Netgear/WGT624:Netgear WGT624] page, but shortly after init, the system crashes and reboots:

 {{{
 init started:  BusyBox v1.00-pre10 (2004.06.09-17:51+0000) multi-call binary